Using DirectQuery in Power BI

 Every user interaction on the report might result in visuals being refreshed.
 For example, selecting a different value on a slicer will require sending a new set of queries to refresh all of the effected visuals.
 The same is true for clicking on a visual to cross-highlight other visuals, or changing a filter.

-Similarly of course, editing a new report with require queries to be sent for each step on the path to produce the final desired visual.
+Similarly of course, editing a new report will require queries to be sent for each step on the path to produce the final desired visual.

 There is some caching of results, so that the refresh of a visual will be instantaneous if the exact same results have recently been obtained.
 Such caches are not shared across users, if there is any Row Level Security defined as part of the report.